cooking

 Very strong winds yesterday, warm and dusty, the poor dog nearly got blown off his feet.
 Still no winter to speak of.

-– mix together strong dijon mustard, whole grain mustard and mild yellow mustard with some ground coriander seeds, chopped coriander leaves and lemon juice
+I found some rabbit breast at the local butcher and this experiment turned out rather well:– mix together strong dijon mustard, whole grain mustard and mild yellow mustard with some ground coriander seeds, chopped coriander leaves and lemon juice

 – generously coat the rabbit breasts in the mustard mixture